-Every record of personal health information, including diagnostic images and accompanying reports, and every financial record shall be retained for at least seven years following the patient's last visit, or, if the patient was less than 18 years old at the time of his/her last visit, the day the patient became or would have become 18 years old.
-For example, for a patient less than 18 years old at the time of his/her last visit, patient records should be kept until the patient turns 25.
+Every record of personal health information, including diagnostic images and accompanying reports, and every financial record shall be retained for at least seven years following the patient's last visit, or, if the patient was less than 18 years old at the time of their last visit, the day the patient became or would have become 18 years old.
+For example, for a patient less than 18 years old at the time of their last visit, patient records should be kept until the patient turns 25.

 When considering the destruction of records of personal health information, the following should be taken into consideration:

-- match the destruction method to the medium (e.g., paper vs. electronic vs. radiographic records); and - select and engage a destruction service provider with due diligence.
+- match the destruction method to the medium (e.g., paper vs. electronic vs. radiographic records) - select and engage a destruction service provider with due diligence

-Members are advised to consult the Personal Health Information Protection Act, 2004, the website of the Office of the Privacy Commissioner at www.ipc.on.ca, and CCO Standard of Practice S-002: Record Keeping and Guideline G-004: Documentation of a Chiropractic Visit.
+Members are advised to consult the Personal Health Information Protection Act, 2004, the website of the Office of the Privacy Commissioner at www.ipc.on.ca, and CCO standard of practice S-002: Record Keeping and guideline G-004: Documentation of a Chiropractic Visit.